-In South Africa, the requirements of the section 150.6 of the IRBA Code take precedence over the requirements set out-for signature of the auditor's report contained in ISA 700 (Revised).
-Accordingly, and as such, this signing convention applies to allboth listed and non-listed entities.
-As well as to entities other than listed entities.
+In South Africa, the requirements of the section 150.6 of the IRBA Code take precedence over the requirements set out in ISA 700 (Revised) and as such, this signing convention applies to all listed entities as well as to entities other than listed entities57.

-These report signature requirements have been adapted accordinglyas appropriate for independent reviewer reports.
+These requirements have been adapted accordingly for independent reviewer reports.

-In addition, in South Africa, the sentence included in the illustrative reports contained in ISA 700 (Revised) that illustrates to comply with the ISA 700 (Revised) requirements contained in that standard relating to the on the inclusion of the name of the engagement partner in the auditor's report , is to be included used in all auditor's reports issued by Registered Auditors in South Africa.
+In addition, in South Africa, the sentence included in the illustrative reports contained in ISA 700 (Revised)58 that illustrates the requirements contained in that standard relating to the inclusion of the name of the engagement partner in the auditor's report, is to be included in all auditor's reports issued by Registered Auditors.